-Gas found in its natural state containing such small amounts of Sulfur that it could be used without purifying, with any deleterious effect on piping and equipment.
+Gas found in its natural state contains such small amounts of Sulfur that it could be used without purifying, without any deleterious effect on piping and equipment.

-Unprocessed natural gas or partially processed natural gas produced from geological strata containing condensable hydrocarbons.
-Also gas rich in natural gas liquids.
+Unprocessed natural gas or partially processed natural gas is produced from geological strata containing condensable hydrocarbons.
+Also gas is rich in natural gas liquids.

 A liquid mixture of pentanes and heavier hydrocarbons, with small amounts of butane and Isobutane.
 It is principally for use as a motor fuel component suitable for blending with ordinary oil-derived gasoline.

 Those gas stream hydrocarbons are separated and recovered at a natural gas processing plant or cycling plant.
 Generally, natural gas liquids include ethane, propane, butane, or natural gasoline (a mix of pentane and heavier hydrocarbons).
 Approximately 85% of total U.S. natural gas liquids production is consumed for three major uses: petrochemical feedstock; motor gasoline manufacture; and residential and commercial heating.
 The remainder is used in a wide variety of applications, including engine fuels, industrial fuels, utility peak shaving, crop drying, and other agricultural and process fuel applications.
 Natural gas liquids provide about 70 percent of the feedstock for the production of ethylene, the most important basic petrochemical produced.
 In addition, approximately 10 percent of U.S. motor gasoline additives are derived from natural gas liquids.

 A rating scale is used to grade gasoline's antiknock properties.
 A colorless liquid found in petroleum.